Skip to main content

 Telemetry

 Wave Terminal collects telemetry data to help us track feature use, direct future product efforts, and generate aggregate metrics on Wave's popularity and usage.
-We do not collect or store any PII (personal identifiable information) and all metric data is only associated with and aggregated using your randomly generated ClientId.
+We do NOT collect personal information (PII), keystrokes, file contents, AI prompts, IP addresses, hostnames, or commands.
+We attach all information to an anonymous, randomly generated ClientId (UUID).
 You may opt out of collection at any time.

 If you would like to turn telemetry on or off, the first opportunity is a button on the initial welcome page.
 After this, it can be turned off by adding "telemetry:enabled": false to the config/settings.json file.
 It can alternatively be turned on by adding "telemetry:enabled": true to the config/settings.json file.